RosettaCommons/documentation/stepwise-sample-and-screen.md

 # Notes on the code steps.
 • Note that this `StepWiseSampleAndScreen` does **not** take a `pose`!
 Instead the various poses at play are encoded in the `StepWiseScreener` objects, which hold the actual pose that is displayed in graphics, copies of the pose, a collection of poses (e.g. for the final clustering step), or no pose at all (e.g., in rigid body docking some Screeners just manipulate Stubs for speed).

-• The main loop involves traversing through the `StepWiseSampler` in `sampler`.
+• As promised, the main loop involves traversing through the `StepWiseSampler` in `sampler`.

+• Stochastic sampling involves setting `choose_random()` to true.
+In this case the sampling proceeds until `num_random_samples` poses are found.

+• Enumerative sampling involves setting `choose_random()` to galse.
+In this case the sampling proceeds until the `sampler_` is exhausted, i.e., when `sampler_->not_end()` returns `false`.
+There is a way to stop early for integration tests (a type of `StepWiseScreener` called `IntegrationTestBreaker`, equivalent to a `break` in a loop).

 • At the heart of the loop through the `screeners_` gauntlet, is the `check_screen()`.
 If pass, we increment that screener's counter.
 This allows the output of a final 'cut table' at the end of the `StepWiseSampleAndScreen` via `output_counts()`.
 If we do not pass the check, the screener may hold instructions on how to `fast-forward` through the sampler loop.
+The latter action is equivalent to a `continue` in a loop.

 • The `update_movers` objects store information that can be passed from one `StepWiseScreener` to later ones.
 For example, if early one there is a ProteinCCD_ClosureScreener, it solves for backbone torsions that close a loop within its own private pose, and then encodes those torsions into a Mover (see `screener->add_mover` line).
 That mover is passed to later screeners (e.g., packers) holding their own private copies of the pose with potentially different variants or sequences -- they apply the closure solution and then do their thing.
 That's the line `if ( n > 1 ) screener->apply_mover( update_movers, 1, n - 1 );`.